pannous/english-script/DOSSIER.md

 ★Gradual Typing★
 ----------------
-Optional typing, merging strongly typed and dynamic languages will be one of the killer features of angle/english-script.
+(Optional typing)[https://en.wikipedia.org/wiki/Gradual_typing], merging strongly typed and dynamic languages, will be one of the killer features of angle/english-script.
 One way of in Achieving this else tell compile multiple variants of one method.

 By default a dynamic method with dynamic dispatch will be compiled for every function definition